Yoast/wordpress-seo/readme.txt

 Release date: 2024-04-30

+Yoast SEO 22.6 is out today!
+This release brings many performance and quality-of-life fixes to improve your favorite SEO plugin.
+Plus, we’re asking you to update your PHP versions.
+Find out what’s new in [this post](https://yoa.st/release-30-4-24)!

 #### Enhancements

 * Adds a helpful error message in the Yoast sidebar/metabox in case of plugin or theme conflicts.
 Now when an unknown error occurs, the error is caught and an error message is shown.
 Before, the error would lead to a blank sidebar/metabox, or to an entire blank page.